hindsightsoftware/medapp-example/.coauthor/overview/IntendedUse.md

 ### 2. Application Overview

-The Application is a dummy application showcasing Coauthor as a compliance assistant to help development team to setup compliance development processess for SaMD in minutes.
+The Application is a dummy application showcasing Coauthor as a compliance assistant to help dev team to setup compliance development processess for SaMD in minutes.

 ### 3. Intended Users